newaetech/chipwhisperer/docs/drivers.rst

  9. Select "Delete the driver software for this device" and click "Uninstall"
  10. Unplug and replug your ChipWhisperer

+.. warning:: It is important that the steps to uninstall the Zadig driver are followed,
+            as Zadig installation may interfere with some ChipWhipserer features.

 A ChipWhisperer with an incorrectly installed driver is shown below (note that "libusb-win32" has been replaced by "Microchip Tools" due to another driver):

  .. image:: _images/Device\ Manager.png
+    :width: 400

 Ensure you have "Delete the driver software for this device" selected when uninstalling the driver:

  .. image:: _images/Uninstall\ Device.png
+    :width: 400

 A ChipWhisperer with a correctly installed driver is shown below:

   .. image:: _images/Device\ Manager\ Correct.png
+    :width: 400